Nagama30/CS532_System_Programming/README.md

 ## For compiling the code through VS code terminal-

+### Below command will compile the filename and return an executable file with the executable_name
   gcc -o <executable_name> <filename>
-  #this will compile the filename and return an executable file with the executable_name

   Example:
+### Below command will compile odd_even.c file and returns odd_even executable
   gcc -o odd_even odd_even.c
-  #this will compile odd_even.c file and returns odd_even executable

 ## For executing the executable file-